 If you enjoy our Osprey Cam, please consider donating to the Chesapeake Conservancy to help maintain this feed and help us establish other web cams highlighting the daily lives of other Chesapeake species.

-Having empty nest syndrome?
+Reminiscing back to good ol' 2013?
 Check out the videos below to remember some of the Osprey Cam's best moments.

 - Tom, Audrey, and their first chick (Chester)